How to Beat the Giants in the Search Results in 9 Simple Steps

 Competitive research strengthens any marketing project, but for search engine optimization, you can’t do without it.

-The sites that are the most relevant, trustworthy and high-quality for a given user’s search query and perceived intent rank the highest.
-So what better way to find out what the search engines want then to look at the victors?
+The sites that are the most relevant, trustworthy, and high-quality for a given user’s search query and perceived intent rank the highest.
+So what better way to find out what the search engines want than to look at the victors?

 You may find that all your big competition has invested in their website structure.
 But in some cases, they may not have.
-Either way, examine how their navigation and content is structured looking for what may be missing on your own site and/or how your site can do better.
+Either way, examine how their navigation and content are structured, looking for what may be missing on your own site and/or how your site can do better.

 SEO siloing is a strategy well worth investing in.
-This search engine optimization technique structures a website’s content by grouping related webpages together in hierarchical categories based upon how people search.
+This search engine optimization technique structures a website’s content by grouping related webpages together in hierarchical categories based on how people search.